AdobeDocs/analytics.en/help/components/classifications/importer/nonclassified-keys.md

  -->

-Steps that describe how to rename a non-classified key that displays as *`none`* in reporting.
+To rename a non-classified key that displays as *`none`* in reporting:

 1. Using the importer, export classifications to a local file.
 1. Add a row to the file, and type `~none~` in the Key column.